nodeshift-archived/license-reporter/README.md

 ## WARNING about unknown licenses

 Sometimes some warning messages may appear on the output.
-This happens when the license-report can not find (or not exist) an appropriate license for a particular dependency.
+This happens when the license-report can not find an appropriate license for a particular dependency.
+This will include instances where the license information is stored in the README.

 ```
 ========= WARNING UNKNOWN LICENSES ==========